 3. Study abroad

 If you like the idea of long-term travel, pick somewhere you might like to study abroad.
 There are plenty of universities that accept foreign students.
-Some of my friends have left Australia to study abroad in USA or Europe, and all of them seem to have had an amazing time.
+Some of my friends have left Australia to study abroad in France, USA, or Europe, and all of them seem to have had an amazing time.

 If you’re already studying – check with your university on which schools they do exchanges with.
 It will be much easier to transfer schools if you go through an exchange program.